MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-concepts-passwords-passphrases.md

 |40|188|228|238|253|240|||
 |60|282|342|357|379|360|||

-At the higher end of the allowable length ranges, the resultant entropy levels could be considered excessive for most normal IT environments.
+At the higher end of the allowable length ranges, the entropy levels could be considered excessive for most normal IT environments.
 Consider that there's usually a security versus usability tradeoff involved.
-For example, human beings have difficulty in reading and typing long and complex passwords.
-Switching to passphrases is a useful way to provide improved ease-of-use while retaining a reasonable amount of entropy.
-If maximizing security is a paramount concern you should instead consider alternative risk mitigations, for example maintaining the managed account in a disabled state by default.
+For example, it's difficult for human beings to read and type long and complex passwords.
+Switching to passphrases is a useful way to improve these issues while still retaining a reasonable amount of entropy.
+If maximizing security is a paramount concern you might instead consider alternative protections, for example maintaining the managed account in a disabled state by default.

 ## See also